Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Results

 \paragraph{Random static attention can perform certain algorithmic tasks.} Table~\ref{tab:algo} contains the main results on algorithmic and sentiment classification tasks, many with a large memorization focus.
 Both Frozen-QK and \ours{} are able solve such tasks.
 They are competitive with, and can even outperform, the standard fully trained transformer.
 These results highlight that input-dependent attention is not required for solving such algorithmic tasks.

-\paragraph{Frozen-QK and Frozen-MLP can solve induction heads tasks such as retrieval and hop$_k$.} On the other side of the memorization-heavy tasks on the task spectrum, we test the model variations on tasks that require forming induction heads \citep{elhage2021InductionHead}: needle-in-a-haystack retrieval \citep{olsson2022context} and $k$-hop induction heads \citep{sanford2024induction}.
-As shown in Table~\ref{tab:induction-head-tasks}, Frozen-QK is able to solve the tasks on par with the standard fully trained transformer model, reinforcing the observation that induction heads can form even with frozen query and key projectors.
-On the other hand, \ours{} is unable to solve these tasks, due to its inability to form specialized circuits as the attention scores are frozen at random initialization.

-More detailed results on the retrieval task are shown in \cref{fig:retrieval_accuracies}, where we test the performance of each architecture at varying task complexities, controlled by the maximum number of key-value pairs $m_{\max}$ in the sequence.
-We search for the optimal learning rate for each architecture.
-To achieve a fair comparison across architectures, we fix the embedding dimension at $n=1024$, with $4$ heads and $2$ layers, which suffice to learn induction heads \citep{elhage2021InductionHead, edelman2024the}.
-As shown, Frozen-QK, Frozen-MLP, and the standard transformer all perform notably better than \ours{} as the retrieval complexity increases; and Frozen-QK eventually deteriorates in quality faster than Frozen-MLP and the standard transformer, underscoring the key role attention plays in forming induction heads.

-\paragraph{Frozen-QK can perform competitively on language modeling.} Surprisingly, Frozen-QK comes close to the standard transformer in terms of perplexity, as shown in Table~\ref{tab:language-modeling}.
-This indicates that trainable attention weights are \textit{not} always required for successful language modeling.
-Indeed, as Figure~\ref{fig:induction_head} shows, specialized circuits such as induction heads can form even in Frozen-QK.
-Less surprisingly, \ours{} lags behind the standard Transformer, supporting the hypothesis that input-dependent learned attention patterns, such as induction heads, are necessary for language modeling, corroborating earlier works \citep{olsson2022context, crosbie-shutova-2025-induction}.

-\paragraph{MLPs are crucial, and collaborate with attention, on memorization.} We train an $L=2$, $n_h=4$ heads model on the memorization tasks for $10,000$ steps with a learning rate of $0.005$, for a consistent comparison across models.
-In \cref{tab:mem} we report the accuracy and the storage capacity \emph{bits per parameters}.
-We find that the standard Transformer stores $2.98$ bits per parameters, which is slightly higher than in previous works \cite{allen2024physics, zhong2024algorithmic}.
+\paragraph{MLPs are crucial, and collaborate with attention, on memorization.} \cref{tab:mem} shows the accuracy and the storage capacity via \emph{bits per parameter}.
+We find that the standard transformer stores $2.98$ bits per parameters, which is slightly higher than in previous works \cite{allen2024physics, zhong2024algorithmic}.
 Most of the drop occurs in the Frozen-QK model, with $1.13$ bits per parameters, while Frozen-MLP and \ours{} have similar storage capabilities at $2.25$ and $2.18$, respectively.
-Note that these results are yielded in a setting where the accuracies are not saturated at 100\%, to give an accurate representation of bits per parameter, rather than a lower bound.
+Note that these results are yielded in a setting where the accuracies are not saturated at 100\%, to give an accurate representation of bits per parameter.
 Hence they do not contradict the results in Table~\ref{tab:algo}.

 These results suggest that (1) the MLPs are largely responsible for memorization, however (2) there is a non-negligible additional contribution given by the integration of MLPs with learnable attention weights.
 This non-negligible additional contribution provides further evidence for recent findings such as knowledge circuits \citep{knowledgeCircuits} and query localization \citep{queryLocalization}, in that MLPs and attention \textit{collaborate} to remember knowledge.
 In particular, the disproportionately large increase in the learned bits per parameter from Frozen-QK to the fully trained transformer, from 2.25 to 2.98, suggests that the gain in accuracy is more than what can be accounted for by a mere increase in learnable parameters.